 In September of 2021, the Port of Gulfport welcomed Ocean Aero, Inc., who transferred their headquarters and manufacturing from San Diego, CA to Gulfport, MS for the construction, testing, and demonstration of Autonomous Underwater and Surface Vehicles (AUSVs) at the Port of Gulfport.
-This relocation has created more than 50 new jobs and it is expected to continue to do so.
-Ocean Aero is approaching completion of a \$6 million renovation of warehouse space on the East Pier to meet their future manufacturing and headquarters' needs at the Port of Gulfport.
-In addition to Ocean Aero's new warehouse, they have also partnered with Port tenant The University of Southern Mississippi to provide job opportunities and train students on the Port.
+This relocation has created more than 60 new jobs, and it is expected to create more in the future.
+In 2023, Ocean Aero completed a multi-million-dollar renovation of warehouse space on the East Pier, transforming it into their new operations and manufacturing headquarters.
+Ocean Aero has also partnered with the University of Southern Mississippi to provide training and career opportunities to students.

-Tenants such as Ocean Aero and Dole have remained active in the community by connecting with local leadership organizations, city events, etc.
+Partners such as Ocean Aero, Dole, and Ports America have remained active participants in the coastal community by connecting with local leadership organizations, participating in city events, and investing in the educational community.

-In February 2020, the Port of Gulfport was awarded a \$15.7 million grant from the U.S. Department of Transportation's (USDOT) Maritime Administration (MARAD) as part of the Port Infrastructure Development Program.
-This funding is designed to improve Port facilities at or near coastal seaports.
-MSPA will use these funds for the construction of the Port of Gulfport Access Project.
+In February 2020, the Port of Gulfport was awarded a \$15.7 million grant from the U.S. Department of Transportation's (USDOT) Maritime Administration (MARAD) as part of the Port Infrastructure Development Program (PIDP).
+This funding is designed to improve port facilities at or near coastal seaports.
+MSPA will use these funds for the Port of Gulfport Access Project, which will improve the roadway infrastructure that feeds into the Port.
+As of July 2024, this project is in the design phase, and once the design process is complete, construction is expected to last two years.